sananakhmedov/validator-openstreetmap/README.md

     * download install npm [from here current latest version](https://www.npmjs.com/get-npm)
     * make sure it is configured as environment variable and accessible from cmd and restart all terminal sessions
 * postgresql - database server
-    * download and install postgresql from graphical interface section [from here v.10 is okay](https://www.postgresql.org/)
+    * download and install postgresql [from here v.10 is okay](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
     * database, user and postgis information should be configured, check installing part
-    * while installing psql password can be chosen, in application default password is 'postgres' if you choose another one two places inside application should be altered.
+    * while installing psql password can be chosen, in application default password is NONE '' if you choose another one two places inside application should be altered, on installing part below shown how to set empty password, in some application installation while installing postgresql password is mandatory choose password there and after change it.

     > First one
     ```shell
     $ in src/main/resources/application.properties
     $ spring.datasource.password = postgres
     ```
     > Second one
     ```shell
     $ in src/main/resources/mybatis/config.xml
     $ <property name="password" value="postgres" />